WELCOME TO HARAR - CITY OF SAINTS

-2 days private tour of Harar Jugol (the walled city of Harar) by flight from Addis Ababa
+2-days private tour of Harar Jugol (the walled city of Harar) by flight from Addis Ababa

 During the tour meet locals from Harar - Harari (Adere) at their beautiful traditional houses and at the colorful local Shoa Gate Market.

-Other interesting places of visit include: -
+Other interesting places to visit with this 2-days tour in Harar are: -

 FEEDING WILD HYENAS